 - The Nostalgia Chick's Sex Slave bot, who turned to Dark Nella's side because she'd promised to put him out of his misery.

-- Exception: in the original cartoon, The Transformers were created by the Quintessons, a race of cruel, psychotic slavemasters.
+- In the original cartoon, The Transformers were created by the Quintessons, a race of cruel, psychotic slavemasters.
 The Transformers didn't eliminate the Quintessons, but they did rise up and kick the five-faced freaks off of Cybertron to set themselves free.
 As their masters weren't human, and the Transformers are Ridiculously Human Robots, this bit of backstory is portrayed as a noble fight to win their freedom.

 - The Quintessons had previously had the same problem with the Transorganics.